VoideUI/Linux-ATK/README.md

 automatically: the utility finds the device itself and tries known vendor-specific interfaces until one responds.
-Manually specifying `--vid`/`--pid`/`--usage-page`/`--usage` is only needed if auto-detection fails on a particular model/firmware — see `atk-dpi list` for the actual values.
+Manually specifying `--vid`/`--pid`/`--usage-page`/`--usage` is only needed if auto-detection fails on a particular model/firmware — see `Linux-ATK list` for the actual values.

 ## Building